MartaSwierczewska/tor_STRUDELKIJS/README.md

 Run frontend and backend with npm or yarn.

-1) Welcome page, let's start finding best point for you!
+1) Welcome page, let's start finding the best point for you!
 ![Image1](imgToReadme/screenshot1.png)

-2) There's plenty of collection point in Warsaw, choose which interests you.
+2) There's plenty of collection points in Warsaw, choose which interests you the most.
 ![Image2](imgToReadme/screenshot2.png)

 3) On the right side, you can see overall ranking of this point as well as details of retrieval.
 ![Image3](imgToReadme/screenshot3.png)

 4) If there is more suitable point, we will tell you about it!
-We search for better location or opinion.
-You can accept it or stay with your first choice.
+We search for better location and opinion.
+You can either accept it or stay with your first choice.
 ![Image4](imgToReadme/screenshot4.png)

-5) At the end we would like to share your experience with particular point by setting 3 factors on a triangle.
+5) At the end we would like to share your experience about particular point by setting 3 factors on a triangle.
 ![Image5](imgToReadme/screenshot5.png)